Lucile Petry Leone: Post War Period

-Petry was the chief nurse officer for the U.S. Public Health Service after the war.
-In June, 1949 Petry became the first nurse and the first woman to be promoted to assistant surgeon general of the U.S. Public Health Service.
+Petry was the chief nurse officer for the U.S. Public Health Service after the end of World War II.
+In June 1949, Petry became the first nurse and the first woman to be promoted to assistant surgeon general of the U.S. Public Health Service.
 Simultaneously she was also an associate chief of the agency's Bureau of Medical Services.
-At that point she was rated the equivalent of a brigadier general in the health service.

-On Petry's recommendation, the Division of Nursing Services of the Public Health Service launched a research grant and fellowship program.
+At that point she was ranked the equivalent of a brigadier general in the health service.On Petry's recommendation, the Division of Nursing Services of the Public Health Service launched a research grant and fellowship program.
 From those programs grew the National Center for Nursing Research and the National Institute for Nursing Research.

 During the 1950s she was a member of the nursing advisory committee of the W. K. Kellogg Foundation.
 During the 1960s, she served as President of the National League for Nursing.

-When she retired from government service in 1966, Lucile P. Leone was the Assistant Surgeon General and Chief Nurse Officer.

 Leone participated in the first assembly of the World Health Organization as a delegate in 1948.
 In 1956 she was a delegate again, to the ninth assembly.

+When she retired from government service in 1966, Lucile P. Leone was the Assistant Surgeon General and Chief Nurse Officer.

-Leone continued her career n nursing education, serving as Assistant Dean and a teacher of nursing at Texas Woman's University until 1971.
+After retiring, she continued her career in nursing education, serving as Assistant Dean and teacher of nursing at Texas Woman's University until 1971.